 b) observe Lambda in both banks in Stratified charge mode, evenly (ideally – using cruise control) drive with speed 60 ..
 90 km/h.

 If significant Lambda jittering while the engine performs the Stratified charge (Lambda is 2,0 ..
-3,0) is observed (rapid value changes up/down for more than +/-5% from Lambda value) – the cleaning of injectors has to be done.
+3,0) is observed (rapid value changes up/down for more than +/-5% from Lambda value) – check Rail pressure (its jittering).
 Obviously, the amount of injected fuel or beam is unstable.

 Additionally – check the stability of LPFP and HPFP in current moments, as described above.